 3. Bankruptcy wipes out debt that you cannot repay.
 At the end of a successful bankruptcy case, the court issues an order that states your debts (subject to exceptions) are discharged or wiped out.
 You do not have to repay those debts after you receive the discharge order, and creditors are prohibited by law from collecting on those debts.
 Dischargeable debts include almost everything, with the exception of taxes and student loans; sometimes, even taxes can be wiped out in bankruptcy, depending on the situation.

 4. Bankruptcy lowers principal balances and interest rates.
 Under some circumstances, bankruptcy allows you to repay secured creditors the fair market value of the property that secured the loan.
 For example, if you purchased a car more than 910 days before your bankruptcy case, you can file a Chapter 13 plan to repay the fair market value of the car, even if the balance of the loan is higher.
 You can also lower the interest rate under the same scenario.

-The materials on this web site have been prepared by The Law Offices of Betty Nguyen Davis, LLC for informational purposes only and are not legal advice.
+The materials on this web site have been prepared by Law Offices of Charles Clapp for informational purposes only and are not legal advice.
 This information is not intended to create, and receipt of it does not constitute, a lawyer-client relationship.
 Internet subscribers and online readers should not act upon this information without seeking professional counsel.
 Do not send us information until you speak with one of our lawyers and get authorization to send that information to us.